Composers To Make You Dance

-Bartok composed a number of dances but his innate sense of rhythm is reflected in all of his compositions.
-Especially when he writes for the piano.
+Bartok composed a number of dances but his innate sense of rhythm is reflected in all of his compositions, in particular when he writes for the piano.
 Some performers overplay these pieces, but if it makes you want to dance, then why not?

 Tchaikovsky, A Classic

 It is impossible not to think of The Nutcracker, Sleeping Beauty and Swan Lake when you hear the name Tchaikovsky.
-It would be reductive to define the composer by these three ballets, but they are performed all over the world and it's not for nothing!
+It would be reductive to define the composer by these three ballets, but they are performed all over the world and with good reason!
 Everybody knows the Dance of the Cygnets from Swan Lake, but also the music!

 Stravinsky, Dance and Indecency